kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_assert_github-pullrequest.md

 ## kosli assert github-pullrequest

-Assert if a Github pull request for the commit which produces an artifact exists.
+Assert if a Github pull request for a git commit exists.

 ### Synopsis

-   Check if a pull request exists in Github for an artifact (based on the git commit that produced it) and fail if it does not.
+Assert if a Github pull request for a git commit exists.
+The command exits with non-zero exit code if no pull requests were found for the commit.

 ```shell
 kosli assert github-pullrequest [flags]